jungerm2/webservices/README-Template.md

 Most recent on top:

+- Removed fabfile.helpers in favor of importing tasks via their namespace (i.e: `from fabfile import x` and doing `x.y` instead of `from fabfile.x import y`).

 - Fix precommit hooks, split fabfile.misc into misc and status.
+Make `Ombi` use host networking to help it find all Arrs.
+Refactor install tasks.

 - Refactor all fabric code into a package, tasks are spread across multiple files for easy maintenance.
 Add a few tasks such as speedtest (and required dockerfile).